loriencho/llm-guided-evolution-infrastructure/sota/Titanic/readme.md

 ## Set Up LLM-GE
 By default, LLM-GE is set up to run to evolve an image classifier for the CIFAR-10 dataset.
 We will need to change the configurations to work with the Titanic problem, as well as prepare our evolution to run on pace-ice.

+Ensure that your settings are up to date in src/cfg/constants_titanic.py, and then constants.py is currently symlinked to it.

+You will then prepare your scripts by running `uv run slurm.py`.
+This will generate bash files that you can submit to slurm

+Next you will need to submit an inference server that the LLM-GE will use for mating and mutating individuals.
+You will do this by running: `sbatch server.sh`, this will submit the server script that slurm.py created.

+Monitor the output and then when you are ready, you will run `sbatch run.sh` to kick off an evolution!